-- Letters of Commitment (if applicable): If the proposed study involves the use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating the availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested. - Intellectual Property: Information can be found in the 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations.

-- Data and Research Resources Sharing Plan: Describe how data and resources generated during the performance of the project will be shared with the research community.
-Refer to the General Application Instructions, Appendix 2, Section K, for more information about the CDMRP expectations for making data and research resources publicly available. - Data Management Plan (2-page limit): Describe the data management plan in accordance with Section 3.c.
-Enclosure 3, DoD Instructions 3200.12. - For Extramural Applications: Refer to General Application Instructions, Section III.A.2, Attachments Form, Attachment 2, Supporting Documentation, for more detailed information. - For Intramural Applications: Refer to General Application Instructions, Section IV.A.1, Application Component Attachments, Attachment 2, Supporting Documentation, for more detailed information. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
+- Commercial Entity Letters of Commitment (if applicable): If the proposed study involves the use of a commercially produced investigational drug, device, or biologic, provide a letter of commitment from the commercial entity indicating the availability of the product for the duration of the study, support for the proposed phase of research, and support for the indication to be tested. - Intellectual Property: Information can be found in the 2 CFR 200.315, "Intangible Property." - Intellectual and Material Property Plan (if applicable): Provide a plan for resolving intellectual and material property issues among participating organizations. - DOD Data Management Plan (two-page limit is recommended): Describe the data management plan in accordance with Section 3.c, Enclosure 3, DoD Instructions 3200.12.
+Do not duplicate the Data and Research Resources Sharing Plan.
+Refer to General Application Instructions, Section IV.B, Attachments Form, Attachment: Supporting Documentation, for detailed information regarding Data Management Plan content. - Data and Research Resources Sharing Plan: Describe how data and resources generated during the performance of the project will be shared with the research community.
+Refer to CDMRP's Policy on Data & Resource Sharing located on the eBRAP "Funding Opportunities & Forms" web page https://ebrap.org/eBRAP/public/Program.htm for more information about CDMRP's expectations for making data and research resources publicly available. - Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
 The technical abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
-Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.